 When we were younger, we took for granted that balance was a natural part of life, then we notice we aren’t so steady, so sure of ourselves.
 Creating new pathways in our brain can increase our chances of reducing muscle loss (sarcopenia) and produce more positive effects in our balance.
 It might sound cliché, but it is true.
 Even the smallest change, done on a regular basis, can produce Big results!
 You do have to work at it.
 There is no excuse.
 As we age, we could hit the pavement and at any time we could break more than our pride.

 For anyone who has fallen, there are many excuses we give ourselves and others.
 For example: I didn’t see the step, my foot got caught, or I forgot to lift my foot, etc. With correct, consistent training, it can be avoided.

 It takes motivation to change.
 Cut through the bad habits and conquer procrastination before it takes over.
 Maybe a wedding, a river cruise, trip to see your family or other special events can change your attitude.
 But once it is over, you need to keep going.

 My trainers and I create programs that bring awareness to our clients’ bodies through Exer-tasking techniques.
 Experience speaks for itself.
 My trainers and I have a combined hundreds of years of experience working with seniors and exercise, so unnecessary accidents don’t happen.
 Read more about the importance of balance.

-For more information on our traditional services or NEW Fitness Tune-Ups program, contact us.
+For more information on our traditional services or our Fitness Tune-Ups program, contact us.
 You can also refer to our resources page, Facebook, check out our website or call 818-620-1443 to schedule a consultation.
 We do fitness differently!